 - tomatoes or tomato juice;

-To dilute the blood should be approached with caution, so as not to provoke bleeding.
+Thinning blood must be approached with caution so as not to provoke bleeding.
 It is not recommended to eat fatty and meat products if there is deep vein thrombosis.
-Photos, the results of improper treatment are on the Internet.
+Photos, the results of the wrong treatment are on the Internet.

 Daily you can eat one spoonful of the mixture, prepared from pounded garlic, two tablespoons of unrefined vegetable oil and one tablespoon of honey.

-Prevention of the disease, above all, is aimed at eliminating the causes that cause the development of vascular diseases.
-Thus, you need to get rid of bad habits, reduce body weight, treat diabetes, reduce cholesterol in the blood and move more.
-So it will be possible to defeat thrombosis of deep veins of the lower extremities (diet, photos, the results should become an incentive!).
+Prevention of the disease, first of all, is aimed at eliminating the causes of the development of vascular diseases.
+Thus, you need to get rid of bad habits, reduce body weight, treat diabetes mellitus, lower blood cholesterol levels and move more.
+So it will be possible to defeat deep vein thrombosis of the lower extremities (diet, photos, results should be a stimulus!).

 Testimonial of our patient about the treatment of deep vein thrombosis in the center "MIFTS"